eclipse-hono/hono/site/content/user-guide/http-adapter.md

   * (optional) `Authorization`: The device's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 If not set, the adapter expects the device to present a client certificate as part of the TLS handshake during connection establishment.
   * (required) `Content-Type`: The type of payload contained in the body.
   * (optional) `hono-ttd`: The number of seconds the device will wait for the response.
+  * (optional) `QoS-Level`: The QoS level for publishing telemetry messages.
+Only QoS 1 is supported by the adapter.
 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
 * Status Codes:
   * 202 (Accepted): The telemetry data has been accepted for processing.
-Note that this does not *guarantee* successful delivery to potential consumers.
+Note that if the `QoS-Level` request header is missing, the adapter does not *guarantee* successful delivery to potential consumers.
+  However, if the QoS-Level header is set to `AT_LEAST_ONCE(1)`, then the adapter waits for the message to be delivered and accepted by a downstream peer before responding with a 202 status code to the device.
-  * 400 (Bad Request): The request cannot be processed because the content type header is missing or the request body is empty.
+  * 400 (Bad Request): The request cannot be processed.
+Possible reasons for this might be that:
+    * The content type header is missing
+    * The request body is empty
+    * The QoS header value is invalid
   * 401 (Unauthorized): The request cannot be processed because the request does not contain valid credentials.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
 Possible reasons for this might be:
         * The given tenant is not allowed to use this protocol adapter.